FireChickenProductivity/tic-tac-toe-game/Development.md

 # How to Define a Message Protocol
-1. Define a unique numeric type code for the protocol and put this in protocol_definitions.py.
+1. Define a unique numeric type code for the protocol in protocol_definitions.py.

 2. Check to see if any of the abstract protocol creation functions defined at the bottom of Protocol meet your requirements.
 These create a protocol with already defined fields given the type code.
 If none of them meet your needs, go to step 3.
 Otherwise, go to step 6.